osrg/gobgp/docs/sources/filter-detail.md

 This page shows how to write your own policies.

-As [Policy configuration](https://github.com/osrg/gobgp/blob/master/docs/sources/policy.md) shows, you can define import or export policies or distribute policies to control the route advertisement.
+As [Policy configuration](https://github.com/osrg/gobgp/blob/master/docs/sources/policy.md) shows, you can define Import or Export policies or In policies to control the route advertisement.

-Note: The distribute policy is applied only when the peer is Route Server client.
+Note: The In policy is applied only when the peer is Route Server client.

 Basically a policy has condition part and an action part.
 The condition part can be defined with attributes below:
  - prefix